Usage attribution

 The following limitations are known at this time:

-• Anything collected through the Observe Agent running on a host with the following configuration will automatically add the attributes below to its data:
+• Any OpenTelemetry collector will work with usage attribution, but using the Observe Agent gives you the best results.
+Anything collected through the Observe Agent running on a host with the following configuration automatically adds the attributes below to its data.

 resource_attributes: